 Another choice is Smoky soya fries: skinny fries topped with smoky soya sloppy joe, Violife grated mature, BBQ sauce and spring onions.

 Legally restaurants and food manufacturers have to list if their foods contain any of the 14 main allergens.
 Unfortunately cinnamon is not one of these 14 main allergens which when eating out can be awkward.
-We have to ask staff to check the ingredients of foods for Ben.
+We have to ask the staff to check the ingredients of food for Ben.